Jan-Jan/rp-server/README.md

 ### Route handler

-A route handler is supposed to be a pure function, e.g., see examples above.
+A route handler is supposed to be a simple function, e.g., see examples above.
 It gets passed the `req` variable.
 It can return a null, undefined, string, a promise, or an object of the shape